 Discovered in 1906 by the German psychiatrist and neuropathologist Alois Alzheimer, AD is a progressive degenerative disorder of the central nervous system (the brain and the spinal cord), characterized by memory loss and other cognitive changes that ultimately result in loss of bodily functions and death.
 There are two types of AD: late-onset Alzheimer’s disease (LOAD) is the most common, with symptoms generally appearing after the age of 65; early-onset Alzheimer’s disease—also known as familial Alzheimer’s disease (FAD)—is more rare.
 Caused by a gene mutation, FAD is marked by symptoms that appear before age 50 and a strong family history in which 50 percent of every generation develops the disease.

-Symptoms of AD, including dementia (see sidebar on page 75), difficulty with problem solving, decreased or poor judgment, and mood changes (see sidebar on page 79 for more signs and symptoms), are the result of nerve cell damage and nerve cell death.
+Symptoms of AD, including dementia, difficulty with problem solving, decreased or poor judgment, and mood changes which are the result of nerve cell damage and nerve cell death.
 The damage to the cells is thought to be, in part, the result of plaques and tangles in the brain resulting from the production and the accumulation of beta-amyloid, a protein fragment that accumulates in (plaques) and among (tangles) nerve cells.

 Despite growing knowledge of the pathology, or origins, of the disease, there is still much that researchers don’t know about how and when AD first develops.
 What has been established through research over the past 30 years, however, is the fact that things are not as black-and-white as originally thought; patients are not healthy one day and demented the next.
 Rather, biochemical changes that bring on the characteristic symptoms are occurring in the brain far in advance of any cognitive or memory changes.